xuantiep/xdeb-org/content/post/cover-my-house-with-unifi-wifi.md

 I bought two [UniFi AP-AC-Lite](https://www.ubnt.com/unifi/unifi-ap-ac-lite/), one for each floor.
 I considered going with the higher performance [UniFi AP-AC-Pro](https://www.ubnt.com/unifi/unifi-ap-ac-pro/) but the lite model included PoE adapters in the price and seamed like a good start.
 I will let the existing Airport act as a router, DHCP-server and firewall with Wi-Fi turned off.

-UniFi AP-AC-Lite is very mush the low end of UniFi.
+The AP-AC-Lite is at the low end of the UniFi line.
 Their UAP‑HD e.g. support 500+ users per access point, that is a bit more than I need at my house.
 That said, I have eight wireless clients connected at the moment.
 In a few years time it will not be less.

 Since the PoE adapters was included I did not need any other hardware to get it working.
-To build a "complete" UniFi system you could get a UniFi PoE switch and a UniFi Security Gateway as well.
+To build a "complete" system you could get a UniFi PoE switch and a UniFi Security Gateway as well.

 If the AirPort one day gives up I will most likely replace it with a UniFi Security Gateway.
-Sooner or later I will also get a UniFi PoE switch to make the installation more neat and have it integrate with the UniFi controller for features like VLAN.
+Sooner or later I will get a UniFi PoE switch to make the installation more neat and for features like VLAN.

 ## Installation